Time Out says

-Six years on from opening our doors, we have undergone a bit of a glow-up and our interiors have been transformed into a chic Champagne-drinking den.
-So, settle into one of our new dark purple booths and work your way through a hand-picked selection of France’s most famous fizz.
+Six years on from opening our doors, we’ve undergone a bit of a glow-up and our interiors have been transformed into a chic Champagne-drinking den.
+So settle into one of our new dark purple booths and work your way through a hand-picked selection of France’s most famous fizz.

 70 Charlotte St

 |Opening hours:||Tuesday to Thursday 5:30pm-11:00pm Friday to Saturday 11:30am - 11:00pm Sunday to Monday Closed Our kitchen closes half an hour before closing|

 |Do you own this business?|

 - 3 star:4

 - 1 star:6